BjornFridal/fridal-blog/src/content/blog/lets-build-a-redux-clone.md

 ## Isn't Redux like… old?
 Redux was first released way back in 2015 and since then we have seen plenty of new ways to manage state in React.
 We have Context, Zustand, Jotai and XState just to name a few.
 Does it even make sense then to spend time learning about Grampa Redux?

-For a lot of simpler applications, React's Context will probably suffice, however, as we will see in this blog post, the real strength of Redux comes when we leverage it's middleware feature.
+For a lot of simpler applications, React's Context will probably suffice, however, as we will see in this blog post, the real strength of Redux comes when we leverage its middleware feature.
 Middleware is something Context doesn't support out-of-the-box.

-Besides, there are thousands of React apps in the wild that are built using with Redux, so chances are good that you will eventually work on a project with Redux.
-So yes, Redux maybe old, but it's not dead and it's definitely still worth understanding how it works.
+Besides, there are thousands of React apps in the wild that are built using Redux, so chances are good that you will eventually work on a project with Redux.
+So yes, Redux may be old, but it's not dead and it's definitely still worth understanding how it works.

 ## What is Redux?
-In short Redux is a state management library.
+In short, Redux is a state management library.
 It is most often used in React applications, but it is actually framework agnostic.
 Once we integrate Redux with React we have an easy and predictable way to access and update state from anywhere in our application.
-And with Redux middleware we will be able to handle operations related to our state such as fetching data from an API and placing it into Redux, logging Redux state etc.
+With Redux middleware we will be able to handle operations related to our state such as fetching data from an API and placing it into Redux, logging Redux state etc.

 ## How does Redux work?
 In Redux we always have a single `store` and that store contains our state.
 The store allows us to `subscribe` to changes made to the state and it allows us to update the state by sending an `action` to the store.
 We do that using the `dispatch` method.
-A dispatched action will first go through any `middleware` the store has and then through the store's `reducer` where it will update existing state and return new state to all subscribers.
+A dispatched action will first go through any `middleware` the store has and then through the store's `reducer` where it will update the existing state and return the new state to all subscribers.
 An action can also dispatch new actions along the way

 ## What we will build
-We will build our own version of Redux and even though it will greatly simplified compared to [The Real Redux](https://redux.js.org/), it will have everything we need to get a good understanding of how Redux works.
+We will build our own version of Redux and even though it will be greatly simplified compared to [The Real Redux](https://redux.js.org/), it will have everything we need to get a good understanding of how Redux works.

 Since Redux is most often used with React, we will drop our Redux Clone into a small React application.
 The only thing the application does is 1) fetch a random Pokémon from an external API and 2) display the Pokémon on the screen.
 We will then use our Redux Clone to manage the state.

-I assume that you already familiar with React, Reducers and Context.
+I assume that you are already familiar with React, Reducers and Context.
 If not, I hope that you are a fast learner.

 ## Application Step-by-Step
 Here's a step-by-step breakdown of how our React application will use the Redux Clone.

 1) A user is presented with our UI.
 The UI contains a `Fetch Pokemon` button and a status text that says `No Pokemon`.
-2) The user click's the `Fetch Pokemon` button.
+2) The user clicks the `Fetch Pokemon` button.
 3) We `dispatch` an `action` of type `fetch`.
 4) The `store` receives our `action` and runs it through the `middleware`.
 5) The `thunk-middleware` sees that the action has a `fetch` method and invokes it.